 Outside areas and boundaries

-Repair category: 1
+Repair category: 2

-Notes No reportable defects were noted to outside areas and boundaries.
-There are a number of trees growing within potential influencing distance of the property.
-The trees are growing within the subjects garden grounds.
+Notes Boundaries are in an unsatisfactory condition and require upgrading/repair.
+There is a tree growing within potential influencing distance of the property.
+The tree is growing within the subjects garden grounds.
 Trees will grow progressively larger with time and the risk of damage will increase.
 Trees should be managed to prevent them from increasing in size.
 Tree roots can cause damage to structures and services, particularly in shrinkable soils.
 The requirement for gutter maintenance in the autumn should also be recognised, along with the risk of storm damage.